 The first step is an examination and consultation with us to determine whether or not you are a candidate for implant treatment.
 This usually involves x-rays and may include taking impressions for models of your teeth.
-If you have already lost a significant amount of bone, a CT scan can be done at this practice.
-During the examination, I will be evaluating the area(s) of your mouth where teeth are missing, including the amount of bone available to support the placement of implants.
-I will also be evaluating the type of replacement teeth that will best meet your needs.
+If you have already lost a significant amount of bone, a low dose Cone Beam CT scan can be done at this practice.
+During the examination, we will be evaluating the area(s) of your mouth where teeth are missing, including the amount of bone available to support the placement of implants.
+We will also be evaluating the type of replacement teeth that will best meet your needs.
 A review of your health history will indicate whether there are any medical conditions that could prevent you from being a candidate for implant treatment.
-Learn more about dental implant procedures here.

 Implant Placement Procedure.

 The implants are placed in the bone using a gentle surgical technique.
 Following the implant placement procedure, the implants are left undisturbed for a period of 3 to 9 months so that the bone can grow around the implants to form a strong biological bond to them.
 During this bone maturation phase, you will have some type of temporary replacement teeth, so that you never have to be without teeth during treatment.